Adam42/pull-tabs/README.md

 Make all changes in the src directory use npm to build the extension.
 Load the extension from the dist directory in your browser.

 Please use [prettier](https://prettier.io/) to format any Javascript files in the src directory before committing!

+### Deployment

+Mostly a note for myself, when releasing a new version simply run `npm run dev`.
+As browsers prefer un-minified files and minifying local files doesn't provide much performance gain it's best to not use `npm run production` when creating releases.